2021 ACOG Annual Meeting

 Journal of the American College of Surgeons (2013)

 The first clinical study evaluating iBE technology was published in the Journal of the American College of Surgeons (Volume 216, Issue 6, Pages 1168-1173, June 2013).
 This study demonstrated that iBE technology could confidently detect invasive lesions/tumors that the physician could not feel with his hands (meaning non-palpable lesions). iBE also performed very well in the younger age group (below 40) in detecting small masses.

 Ingredients: Coffee + Base of Support + Dash of Luck = Innovation

 Invented at Drexel University, Philadelphia.

 iBreastExam's sensors accurately assess & identify tissue elasticity differences between hard & stiff breast tumors versus normal breast tissue.
 The patented tactile sensor technology using Piezoelectric Sensor Array was invented by the scientists and doctors at Drexel University.
 It is a novel, quantitative and low-cost elastic modulus (E) sensor that can measure tissue compression and stiffness by top down touching of the skin surface. iBE’s ability to apply a gentle force and measure the subtle displacements electrically, all within the sensor, makes for an ideal ‘electronic palpation’ sensor for in-vivo breast imaging.

-Translational research and commercialization of iBreastExam innovation is backed by R&D funding from:
+Translational research and commercialization of iBreastExam innovation is backed by: